Scout Traveler and Terra: Retro Icons Reimagined for the Modern Era

 -

-- Powertrain Options: Plug-in hybrid and fully electric variants.
+- Powertrain Choices: Plug-in hybrid and full electric versions available

-- Range: Up to 350 miles on the EV model.
+- Range: As much as 350 miles on the EV version.

-- Interior: Three rows of seating with a configurable second and third row for cargo.
+- Inside: Three rows of seating, and a second and third row that you can have available for cargo.

 - Tech Features: A 15-inch touchscreen, over-the-air updates, and advanced driver-assistance systems (ADAS).

-- Design: A boxy silhouette reminiscent of the Scout II, with modern LED lighting and chunky all-terrain tires.
+- Design: A boxy body like the one the Scout II had, now with LED lighting and big all-terrain tires.

 The Terra Truck